nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 Note that some automatic MathML markup engines cause text in equations to be captured with each letter inside its own `<mi>` element.
 Please avoid this and use `<mtext>` as shown above instead.

 The attribute `style` can be used to format text in the `<mtext>` element to reflect the source.
 Also make sure to include whitespace when necessary inside the `<mtext>` markup so that the display matches the source.
+For space inside the `<mtext>` element, use the Unicode Four-Per-Em Space `&#8197;` rather than pressing the space bar.

 ##### Punctuation